-[0275] The Anonymity Measurement Score (AMS) measurement schema ties statistical probabilities of re-identification to create multiple ratings depending on the level and degree of disassociation and / or replacement applied to data elements.
+[0223] The Anonymity Measurement Score (AMS) measurement schema ties statistical probabilities of re-identification to create multiple ratings depending on the level and degree of disassociation and / or replacement applied to data

+- 30 elements.
 As a single data point example, a social security number, which has not been disassociated or replaced at all, may merit an AMS rating of 100 meaning the uniqueness classifies it as a very high risk of re-identification.
-Whereas sex as a single data point identifier without disassociation or replacement may merit an AMS score of 10 since it is classified at a low risk of re-identification even without de-identification measures in place.

-[0276] In an example implementation with a social security number as a singular data point, a Level 1 implementation could assign DDIDs for purposes of disassociation and / or replacement while retaining the initially assigned value - i.e. permanent assignment (e.g., where data is used as output in hard copy representations of the data).
+Whereas sex as a single data point identifier without disassociation or replacement may merit an AMS score of 10 since it is classified at a low risk of re-identification even without de-identification measures in place. - [0224] In an example implementation with a social security number as a singular data point, a Level 1 implementation could assign DDIDs for purposes of disassociation and / or replacement while retaining the initially assigned value i.e. permanent assignment (e.g., where data is used as output in hard copy representations of the data).
 In the case of a social security number, a Level 1 application of DDIDs could reduce the AMS score by 10% and result in a modified AMS score of 90.
-This is still a high level of risk associated with reidentification but is more secure than non-disassociated and / or replaced elements.

-[0277] In an example Level 2 implementation, the social security number could have DDIDs assigned for purposes of disassociation and / or replacement while retaining the initially assigned value until the value is changed on a one-directional basis - i.e. ad hoc changeability (e.g., where data values can be changed unilaterally by sending new information to remote cards, mobile, wearable and / or other portable devices that include means of electronically receiving and storing information).
+This is still a high level of risk associated with re-identification but is more secure than non-disassociated and / or replaced elements. - 40 [0225] In an example Level 2 implementation, the social security number could have DDIDs assigned for purposes of disassociation and / or replacement while retaining the initially assigned value until the value is changed on a one-directional basis i.e. ad hoc changeability (e.g., where data values can be changed unilaterally by sending new information to remote cards, mobile, wearable and / or other portable devices that include means of electronically receiving and storing information).
 The social security number AMS score could thereby be reduced another 10% to achieve an AMS score of AMS.

-[0278] In this example, continuing to a Level 3 implementation, it could have DDIDs assigned for purposes of disassociation and / or replacement whiled retaining the initially assigned value but the DDIDs could change on a bidirectional basis, i.e. dynamic changeability (e.g., where data values can be changed bilaterally by sending and / or receiving data dynamically between client / server and / or cloud / enterprise devices with the ability to receive and change specified data dynamically).
+AMS score of AMS.
+[0226] In this example, continuing to a Level 3 implementation, it could have DDIDs assigned for purposes of disassociation and / or replacement whiled retaining the initially assigned value but the DDIDs could change on a bidirectional basis, i.e. dynamic changeability (e.g., where data values can be changed bilaterally by sending and / or receiving data dynamically between client / server and / or cloud / enterprise devices with the ability to receive and change specified data dynamically).
+The social security number would then have an AMS score that is further reduced by 50% resulting

+50 data dynamically).
 The social security number would then have an AMS score that is further reduced by 50% resulting in an AMS score of 40.5.

-[0279] As de-identification measures are applied to a data point through disassociation and / or replacement via use of DDIDs, the risk of re-identification is lowered.
+[0227] As de-identification measures are applied to a data point through disassociation and / or replacement via use of DDIDs, the risk of re-identification is lowered.
 AMS score determinations are derived from the function of the likelihood of an identifier or identifiers taken together to be re-identifiable.
-This, combined with the processes used to obfuscate data elements can then be separated into categorical or other types of classification schemas to determine various functions such as permitted uses and what level of permission entities need to have before using data.
+This, combined with the processes used to obfuscate

+55 data elements can then be separated into categorical or other types of classification schemas to determine various functions such as permitted uses and what level of permission entities need to have before using data.
 This process may also be applied to single or aggregated AMS scores.
 Aggregated AMS scores are the likelihood of multi data point re-identification expressed through AMS scores as compounded together to express the level of uniqueness of combined data points.